ari-feiglin/DaFAQ/README.md

 * Interfaces are now integrated into the "GUI" (Not all error messages will be printed properly.
 Only the ones that come from interfaces are.
 I'm uncertain if this will change.
 If I do change it, error messages will look weird for people calling the functions without interfaces.)
 * Changed project structure
 * Added usage on how to use the interfaces
+* Added CColor to the source code instead of having to rely on the library.

 ### <ins>**USAGE:** </ins>